vyshakhhc/vyshakhhc/README.md

 ## 🏆 Competitive programming

 - 🥇 **Google Code Jam 2021** — Qualified for Round 1
-- 💻 Active on LeetCode / Codeforces — [link your profile]
+- 💻 Active on LeetCode
 - Strong foundation in data structures, algorithms, and problem solving

 ---